mathparracho/podioToExcel/README.md

 # podioToExcel

-Get information from Podio's Apps and archieve them into Google Drive as Excel files
+Get information from Podio's Apps and archive them into Google Drive as Excel files